 The policy of the U.S. Navy is to reduce to the minimum practicable the amounts of radioactivity released from Naval nuclear-powered ships, particularly within twelve miles from shore, including into harbors.
-Consistent with that policy, the total amount of gamma radioactivity released within all U.S. and foreign harbors visited by the 112 nuclear-powered ships in the U.S. Navy was less than 0.002 curie in 1994.
+Consistent with that policy, the total amount of gamma radioactivity released within all U.S. and foreign harbors visited by nuclear-powered ships in the U.S. Navy was less than 0.002 curie in 1999.
 This amount of radioactivity is too small to have had any measurable effect on the radioactivity of any harbor environment.
 However, to provide additional assurance that procedures used by the U.S. Navy to control radioactivity are adequate to protect the environment, the Navy conducts periodic radiological environmental monitoring surveys.
-This report summarizes the results of environmental monitoring in the harbors of Sasebo and Yokosuka, and in the harbor of Kinbuchujo on Okinawa Island.
+This report summarizes the results of environmental monitoring in the harbors of Sasebo and Yokosuka and in Nakagusuku Wan on Okinawa Island.